dagraham/nts-dgraham/README.md

 - b: Suppress showing branches in the outline, i.e., display only the leaves.
 In session mode this toggles the display of the branches off and on.

-- c: Copy active view to system clipboard.
+- c: Copy the active view to the system clipboard.

 - m: Limit the diplay of nodes in the branches to the integer MAX levels below the starting node.
 Use MAX = 0 to display all levels.